socalledsound/nu-scripts/week1/03-I-heart-react/w1-v-18 - EXERCISE -- Header + Heart Message with styling.md

      const MyComponent = () => {
      return (
      <div style={{
-          backgroundColor: getRandomColor(),
+          backgroundColor: someRandomColorValue,
           color: 'white',
      }}>
      )
      }

 [VO]
 But, a really nice thing about being able to write styles inline, is that we can apply styles dynamically,using javascript expressions.
-So, if I want to apply a random background color every time this component updates loads, I can simply pass in a function invocation.
-Remember this function from earlier this week?
-Let's use it now to style our HeartMessage component.
+So, if I want to apply a random background color every time this component updates loads, I can do that, with javascript.

 [SC]

      const getRandomColor = () => `#${Math.floor(Math.random() * 2 ** 24).toString(16)}`

 [VO]
-So, you can just copy and paste it either from your existing code, or from the assignment page.
-Or write it along with me, for a little practice.

-So I'll declare an arrow function near the top of the page and it will be called getRandomColor and it's just going to return a template literal which will be first of all the backticks, and inside them first a hashtag and then a dollar sign and set of curly braces. and inside the curly braces I can write Math.floor, to clean up any fractional values and then we'll pass in a random 24 bit number, and then convert that to a hexidecimal with toString(16).
-Easy peasy.
+Remember the getRandomColor function from earlier this week?
+Let's use it now to style our HeartMessage component.

+[SC]

+[VO]
+Now, we'll use that function to generate a random color.
+Right below the constant variable named message, I'll make another one named bgCol and set it equal to the return value of our function.
+And let's add one more value, a position.
+I won't make you write that one again

 [SC]
 typing: